-Project Plan: applicants should submit a brief Project Plan for their initiative.
-The Plan should cover the objectives of the initiative, a description of how the objectives will be achieved and the timeline for the initiative.
-A Small Grant application need not be for a new activity but could cover maintenance or expansion of an existing initiative.
+Project Plan: applicants will be required to submit a Project Plan for the initiative.
+The Plan should cover the objectives of the initiative, a description of how the objectives will be achieved, a timeline and a budget for the initiative.
+Provision of quotes or estimates for specific items is not compulsory but will be encouraged.
+A Large Grant application need not be for a new activity but could cover maintenance or expansion of an existing project.